computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 to align it with our program's vision within our program's constraints.

 At the end of the workshop, we identified several key goals that would require curricular revision to achieve, such as:
-* Broaden entry points into the major, points of engagement for nonmajors, and opportunities for in-class discussion of social topics by redesigning some core courses to require _no_ prerequisites.
+* Broaden entry points into the major, points of engagement for nonmajors, and opportunities for in-class discussion of social and ethical topics by redesigning some core courses to require _no_ prerequisites.
 * Reduce the number of specifically required courses and enable more opportunity for student choice in electives.
 * Intentionally develop students' abilities to acquire skills progressively more independently to better prepare them for capstone and lifelong learning after graduation.